Arun152k/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 6. A proper documentation of the project would be uploaded once the project is completed.

-7. The project was done together with Vishnu Krishnan(Vishnukk33)
+7. The project was done together with Vishnu Krishnan (Vishnukk33).